-Steven Anderson joined the Nature Conservancy of Canada (NCC) in the fall of 2018 as the natural area conservation planner in the Manitoba region.
+Steven Anderson is the engagement coordinator for the Nature Conservancy of Canada's (NCC's) Manitoba Region.
 He grew up on a small family farm in southwestern Manitoba, where his love of wildflowers first began.

 Steven completed his B.Sc.
 (Hons.) and M.Sc. in the Department of Biological Sciences at the University of Manitoba.
 His undergraduate thesis compared the pollination biology of the small white lady’s-slipper and yellow lady’s-slipper in Manitoba.
 His master’s thesis built upon this work to compare the pollination rates and co-flowering interactions of the small-white lady’s-slipper across its western latitudinal range.